MicrosoftDocs/entra-docs/docs/identity-platform/azure-ad-graph-app-manifest-deprecation.md

 | `replyUrlsWithType` | Renamed as property `redirectUris` in multiple attributes: `web` attribute, `spa` attribute, `publicClient` attribute |
 | `signInUrl` | Relocated and renamed as property `homePageUrl` of the `web` attribute |

-## How do I tell if I have an Azure AD Graph app manifest or Microsoft Graph app manifest?
+## How do I tell the format of my app manifest?

 You can tell whether an app manifest is an Azure AD Graph format or Microsoft Graph format by the attributes it contains.
 For example,